equinor/dm-core-packages/example/README.md

    - Install dm-cli package by running `pip install dm-cli`

 2. Build the required packages locally (dm-core and dm-core-plugins).
-   - Run `yarn build:dm-core` and `yarn build:dm-core-plugins` in that order
+   - Run `yarn build:dm-core && yarn build:dm-core-plugins`
-3. Pull and start API services
+3. Navigate to the `example` folder, then pull and start API services
    - `docker-compose pull && docker-compose up -d`
-4. Run shell script to load dmss data
+4. Navigate to the `example` folder, then run shell script to load dmss data.
+If the command fails, try updating dm-cli before retrying.
    - `./reset-all.sh`
 5. Start the test app
    - `yarn start:example`